damianhakert/damianhakert.github.io/source/_posts/2015-08-07-gitlab-7-dot-13-dot-4-released.markdown

 We've released GitLab 7.13.4 for GitLab CE and CI.

-It includes the ability to send abuse reports by users (CE) and fix broken yaml error saving(CI).
+It includes the ability to send abuse reports by users (CE) and a fix broken yaml error saving (CI).

 <!-- more -->